Civil War battle in Arizona this weekend

 Volunteers from across the state help to make the re-enactment of this piece of Arizona's Civil War history take place.

 State Park officials say Civil War battles across America were well documented, but few ever knew what was happening in the West during this time.

-The battle of the American Civil War was a skirmish fought near a rocky spire called Picacho Peak, located between Phoenix and Tucson.
+The battle of the American Civil War was a skirmish fought near the rocky spire called Picacho Peak, located between Phoenix and Tucson.

-The re-enactment started Saturday and will pick up again Sunday from 10 a.m. to 4 p.m.
+The re-enactment happens Saturday and Sunday from 10 a.m. to 4 p.m.